vsallaberry/libvsensors/README.md

 ## License
 GPLv3 or later.
 See LICENSE file.

-CopyRight: Copyright (C) 2017-2020 Vincent Sallaberry
+Copyright: Copyright (C) 2017-2020 Vincent Sallaberry **libvsensors** was first created and first published in 2017 by Vincent Sallaberry.